aary/sharp/Singleton/README.md

 instance of a proxy object like so
 `static Singleton<Type>::register_destruct_dependence<SOne, STwo> dep;` You can register a destruction dependence for the singletons conveniently

+Double checked is used extensively throughout this module to enable fast asynchronous processing without any blocking.
+The only time the system blocks is when a singleton is being created and multiple things try and create the singleton at the same time.
+Also again at destruction a `std::shared_ptr` and a `std::weak_ptr` are used in sync to get fast on blocking access to a shared object.
+After destruction a thread can continue to hold on to a singleton as long as it holds a strong reference.
+Further the `std::weak_ptr::lock()` metohd being const implies thread safety and therefore no access blocks as long as the singleton is not being created.